| The

 occur, although rarely.
 Systemic Hodgkin’s disease seldom involves

 the CNS and primary CNS Hodgkin’s lymphoma is extremely rare.
+Clinical

-presentation:
+presentation: The

 signs and symptoms

 produced by PCNSL reflect their location and pathological behavior.
+The

 presenting history is often only a few months and most patients present